Text: Marcella van Alphen & Claire Lessiau Photographs: Marcella van Alphen & Claire Lessiau

 I skilfully steer my mountain bike along a few pointy rocks on a narrow single track through the jungle of Cambodia.
 In front of me appears a desolated ruin, half swallowed by tree roots of strangler fig trees.
 Birds sing, butterflies flutter around reflecting the strong sun rays peeping through the dense vegetation on their brightly-coloured wings, and a cat yawns while stretching its front paws on the step of the almost-millennium old Khmer temple of Preah Khan in the temple complex of Angkor.

-Old and rusty train tracks half-hidden by blooming flowers on which butterflies and bees feed, joggers drinking from refrigerated fountains, passers-by photographing modern art, tourists enjoying their coffees seated on design benches, white collars on Keep reading
+Old and rusty train tracks half-hidden by blooming flowers on which butterflies and bees feed, joggers drinking from refrigerated fountains, passers-by photographing modern art, tourists enjoying their coffees seated on design benches, white collars on Keep traveling!

 About 32°C and a bright sun, walking the streets of Panama City.
 I would kill for an ice-cream!
 But I must admit that the traditional Central American ice-creams sold in the streets, consisting of grated ice in a plastic cup topped off with a chemical colorant, or the industrial ones packed with sugar are really not tempting to me.
-That is precisely when I remember my discussion with Maria from Café Ruiz in Boquete and the fact that she supplies a high-end ice-cream store in Casco Viejo, the charming neighbourhood of the capital… Keep traveling
+That is precisely when I remember my discussion with Maria from Café Ruiz in Boquete and the fact that she supplies a high-end ice-cream store in Casco Viejo, the charming neighbourhood of the capital… Keep traveling!

 After three months on the road through Central America, crossing the bridge of the Americas, we arrive in Panama City, our last stop before flying back home.
 It is by far the most modern and vibrant capital of the eight countries we have visited during this trip: its modern skyscrapers, architectural landmarks, and well maintained parks show its prosperity, mainly due to the business revolving around the canal.
 When the sun sets on the Pacific ocean, lights colour the skyline, fancy cars take the streets, and dressed-up locals make their way to Casco Viejo, the old quarter of Panama City where its booming nightlife is about to start.

 Often, I thoroughly enjoy reading a book preferably by a local author to put me in the mood before traveling to a country.
 André Brink and Coetzee gave me my first impressions before traveling through South Africa, teaching me about the contemporary struggles of the rainbow nation.
 Paul Auster was my dark guide to New York City, Maupin took me through San Francisco and the entertaining mystery novels of Donna Leon had me discover the hidden canals of Venice.
 I didn’t really have that luxury traveling through Central America, with a hectic schedule prior to our 3-month trip.
 It is only arriving in Boquete, Panama, that I find myself reading a mystery novel taking me to the landmarks of this country.
-Keep traveling
+Keep traveling!

-A true dining experience (comparable with Michelin-star restaurants), haute cuisine and the crème de la crème of Japanese food, serving, atmosphere and presentation: kaiseki is a must for Keep reading
+Kaiseki-ryori is an art type, a true haute cuisine experience (comparable to Michelin-star restaurants) and the crème de la crème of Japanese gastronomy, serving and presentation.
+Kaiseki is a must for Keep savouring!